helrond/songs/_posts/2007-10-02-the_numbers_never_lie.md

 You take your numbers, I'll take my time
 Consider it a deal

-That is no way to live a life; in an
-Alphabetical scheme
-Every time you write it down
-Please remember me
+There is an order to all subjects
+And a line that they fall in
+There's a field for every question
+You could ever imagine

+There's a path to every story
+A trail to discovery

+I want to know just what you need
-I won't ask you what you want it for
+Not what you want it for

-discovery
+There's a time for every station

+code
+format

 <div class="chords">
   G/D/Em<br />